 How do I properly logout of the IdP?

-The best way to end an IdP session after logging out of an SP-protected web application is for the user to close their browser so that the IdP session cookie is destroyed.
-We recommend that, upon logging out, SPs direct their users to an unprotected page instructing them to close their browser, accordingly.
+The best way to end an IdP session after logging out of an SP-protected web application is for the SP to redirect the user to the IdP logout endpoint, which will end their IdP session and ask them to close their browser.

 The logout endpoint for the UT Austin Shibboleth IdP is: https://idp.its.utexas.edu/idp/profile/Logout